talmonf/kombuchify.github.io/docs/how-to.md

 4. Sometimes the fermentation produces a lot of gas.
 When that happens, the SCOBY might get lifted into the air by a big bubble of gas.
 It is god to pop out that bubble to let the SCOBY touch the liquid.
-So observe it and to release that bubble once or twice a day if necessary.
+So if necessary release that bubble once or twice a day.
 Use a clean spoon to push down the SCOBY into the liquid.

 ### 🍺 Enjoy your fresh kombucha